 Published in Inside - Volume XI, No.6

-By Staff"They will not know that I have gone away to come back.
+"They will not know that I have gone away to come back.
 For the ones I left behind."

 Mark Noizumi thinks of those words-'"from Sandra Cisneros' novel The House on Mango Street-'"every day when he looks at the picture on his apartment wall of Sugar Ditch, a community in Tunica, Mississippi.
 The Reverend Jesse Jackson has called Tunica "America's Ethiopia."
 Sugar Ditch is briefly described in Jonathan Kozol's book Savage Inequalities as a place where "people in the black community-'live in shacks by open sewers that are commonly believed to be responsible for the high incidence of liver tumors and abscesses found in children there."
 Noizumi-'"who is earning both a Master's of Education in Technology and Media and a Doctorate of Education in Education Leadership at TC-'"spent four years working in Tunica as a "doe-eyed recruit" (his own words) for Teach for America.